When Were Pocket Watches Invented

 While the exact date of the first pocket watch remains debatable, the late 16th and early 17th centuries mark the period when truly portable, wearable timepieces started to appear.
 These early pocket watches were often elaborate, ornate pieces showcasing the craftsmanship of their makers.
 They were primarily status symbols, owned only by the wealthy and elite.

 Peter Henlein, a German locksmith from Nuremberg, is often credited with creating the first portable spring-powered clock in the early 16th century.
-However, his creations were more akin to early watch-like devices than the pocket watches we recognize today.
+Still, his creations were more akin to early watch-like devices than the pocket watches we recognize today.
 These devices were relatively inaccurate and lacked many of the features that came later.
 The development of the pocket watch was a continuous process of refinement and improvement.

 The 18th Century: Refinement and Mass Production